MissAle17/Email-Fraud-Detection/README.md

 ![map2](images/map2.png)

 At the center of the second map, is one of the head traders for Enron, specializing in Natural Gas.
 Less than a week before the bankruptcy was declared he earned the single highest bonus ever to be paid to a single trader at Enron; some $8mm+.
-Individuals with that much influence are often considered to be high risk for fraud; simply, the number of connections in the organization makes it easy to hide activity or for the individuals to exert influence where there may be a conflict on interest, both enabling fraud.
+Individuals with that much influence are often considered to be high risk for fraud; simply, the number of connections in the organization makes it easy to hide activity or for the individuals to exert influence where there may be a conflict of interest, both enabling fraud.

 I was able to use NLTK to create frequency distributions for the common words used in the whole dataset.
-Even from something simple as this can show, visually that something was going on.
-Using this distribution, I was able to create a wordcloud to cleary display my findings.
+Even from something simple as this can show visually that something was going on.
+Using this distribution, I was able to create a wordcloud to clearly display my findings.
 ![cloud1](images/cloud1.png)

-I have spent over a decade in corporate finance and from personal expereince, the word 'problems' is not one people use in emails in a healthy organization.The __Kathy__ who is front and center of the cloud was implicated in the Enron scandal, over $200,000 was clawed back from her personal bank accounts for her participation in fraudlent deals.
+I have spent over a decade in corporate finance and from personal experience, the word 'problems' is not one people use in emails in a healthy organization.The __kathy__ who is front and center of the cloud was implicated in the Enron scandal, over $200,000 was clawed back from her personal bank accounts for her participation in fraudulent deals.